 Instructions

-Cream the butter, molasses and sugars in a large bowl with a mixer.
-After a couple of minutes, stop the mixer to scrape down the sides of the bowl and then continue to cream for another minute or until smooth.
-While on low speed, add in the egg and grated ginger and mix until combined.
+- Start with the wet ingredients.
+Add the butter, molasses, and sugars to a large bowl and use a mixer on medium speed to beat until creamy.
+After a couple of minutes, stop the mixer to scrape down the sides of the bowl and then continue for another minute or until smooth and fluffy.
+Then, add the egg and the fresh grated ginger to the bowl and mix until combined.

-Preheat the oven to 350 degrees F and place two oven racks in the top third of the oven.
-Line two baking sheets with parchment paper.
-Pour the remaining ¼ cup sugar onto a small plate.
-Remove the cookie logs from the freezer, roll them around on the counter a bit to round them out, then slice into ¼ inch rounds.
-Press the top of each cookie into the sugar then place on the baking sheet.
+- Prep and slice the cookies.
+Preheat the oven to 350 degrees F and arrange the two oven racks in the top third.
+Line two baking sheets with parchment paper and pour the ¼ cup of sparkling sugar onto a small plate.
+Remove the cookie logs from the fridge, roll them around on the counter to round them out, then slice them into rounds about ¾ inch wide.
+Press the top of each cookie into the sugar, then place on the baking sheet.
 You should be able to fit about eight per sheet.

-Bake the cookies until they are completely firm, about 12 minutes for a softer cookie, 14 for a crispier.
-Let cool on the pan for a couple of minutes before transferring to a cooling rack.
-They’ll continue to crisp up as they cool.
-Store the cookies in an airtight container for four days or so.
+- Bake.
+Bake the cookies for 15 minutes for a cookie that's crisp on the edges and chewy in the center.
+Bake another couple of minutes for a more crisp cookie.
+Either way, they'll be soft at first, so let them cool on the pan for about 5 minutes before transferring to a cooling rack to cool completely.
+They’ll continue to crisp as they cool.
+Store the cookies in an airtight container for up to a week.

 Notes

 Don't need all these cookies at once?
-Store the logs of dough in the freezer and slice off cookies to bake as you like.
+Store the logs of dough in the freezer, slice off cookies, and bake as you like.
 Just add two to three minutes to the baking time.

-- Prep Time: 40 minutes + dough resting time
+- Prep Time: 30 minutes (plus 30 minutes resting time)

 - Cook Time: 14 minutes